chrisco23/21deltaengineers.com/wp-content/plugins/wicked-folders/readme.txt

 6. Pro feature: folder permissions

 == Changelog ==

+= 3.1.1 (March 27, 2025) =
+* Fix: typo causing deprecation warning in PHP 8
+* Fix: deprecation warnings caused in some instances by REST API

+= 3.1.0 (March 24, 2025) =
+* New: folder context menus
+* New: support for WPForms (Wicked Folders Pro)

 = 3.0.8 (November 13, 2024) =
 * Fix: wrong item counts when using WPML